waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **LADDER:** A warp tile.
 - **PAINTING:** Impassable object.

-### Untested Hypotheses
-- **FLOOR_UP_WALL:** Present in Dark Cave.
-Appears to be a one-way wall traversable only from below.
-Needs to be tested.
-- Are `COUNTER` tiles impassable from all directions?
-Must test this.

 ### Discovered Traps & Puzzles
 - **Route 30 Noob Trap:** The western path accessible by jumping the ledge near (4, 24) is a dead end.
 It's blocked by Youngster Mikey, forcing a full backtrack to the southern entrance.
 - **Sprout Tower Layout:** The central pillar on the first and second floors splits the area into distinct eastern and western sections.
 It is impossible to cross between these sections on the same floor.
-You must use the correct set of ladders to navigate between floors and access both sides.

-## Current Plan
-- Leave Sprout Tower.
-- Heal Pokémon at the Violet City Pokémon Center.
-- Challenge Falkner at the Violet City Gym.
-### Tool Development Notes
-- **unstick_me_tool Bug:** The tool currently defines 'escape' as warping to a new map ID.
-It needs to be updated to also recognize warps to different floors within the same dungeon (i.e., same map group ID, different map number) as a valid path forward.
+You must ascend to the third floor to cross from one side to the other, then find the correct ladder to descend.

 ## Untested Hypotheses & Future Plans
 - Can Onix learn Flash (HM05)?
 (Priority: High)
 - Are `COUNTER` tiles impassable from all directions?
+Must test this.
 (Priority: Medium)
 - Is `FLOOR_UP_WALL` in Dark Cave a one-way wall?
 (Priority: Low - requires Flash)

 ## Tool/Agent Development Notes
 - **unstick_me_tool Bug:** The tool needs to be updated.
 It currently defines 'escape' as warping to a new map ID.
 It should be modified to also recognize warps to different floors within the same location (i.e., same map group ID, different map number) as a valid path forward.
+(Priority: High)
+- **New Agent Idea: `dungeon_navigator`**: Could take a simplified text version of a map and a goal, then output a high-level navigation plan, pointing out key structural features like the Sprout Tower pillar.
-- **New Agent Idea:** Create a 'gym_battle_strategist' agent.
-Input would be my party and the gym leader's known Pokémon.
-Output would be a suggested lead Pokémon and battle strategy.
+- **New Agent Idea: `pokemon_evaluator`**: Could take my party and an opponent's known Pokémon and suggest the best lead and moves, considering type matchups.
+- **New Tool Idea: `battle_advisor_tool`**: A computational tool that takes my party's movesets and an opponent's team and calculates the optimal lead Pokémon, rather than relying on an LLM-based agent.